ssbc/handbook.scuttlebutt.nz/faq/basics/delete.md

 ssb-server start
 ```

-It will take a while to resync everything so give it a while - something like 20 minutes on a good connection.
-It is not necessary for it to completely sync.
+It will take a while to resync everything so give it a while.
+It's imporant to wait until your feed completely syncs before posting (or linking) anything, or you can fork your feed.
 Once your ```~/.ssb``` dir is restored you can safely restart patchwork or other programs which will read from the same dir.

 ---
 **Sources**